Suba-ganesh/Music/README.md

-# Music-Player Creates Using HTML, CSS and Javascript
+# Music-Player Created Using HTML, CSS and Javascript